JrVerbiest/jrverbiest.github.io/README.md

 - AWS IoT: The Big Pictures
 - Docker and Kubernetes: The Big Picture
 - Python: The Big Picture
-- Build, Train, and Deploy Machine Learning Models with AWS SageMaker (x)
+- Build, Train, and Deploy Machine Learning Models with AWS SageMaker (ongoing)
-- Mining Data from Time Series (x)

-  (x): ongoing courses

 **Syntra**